azdavis/azdavis.net/posts/define-pl-01.md

 then-branch.
 And if it evaluated to 0, we would take the else-branch.

 Our only other option is to declare these kinds of expressions as "invalid".
-We could then refuse to evaluated these invalid expression.
+We could then refuse to evaluate these invalid expressions.

 We can disallow invalid expressions by defining a static semantics for Hatsugen.
 We'll then say that we're only allowed to evaluate expressions that have been deemed valid by the static semantics.

 We will define the judgment $e: \tau$, read as "$e$ has type $\tau$", with rules of inference.
-"Judgement" and "rules of inference" are just mathematical jargon for these kinds of things.

 This judgement will be a relation between expressions $e$ and types $\tau$.
-An expression $e$ is thus valid precisely when there exists a type $\tau$ such that
+An expression $e$ is thus valid precisely when there exists a type
-$e: \tau$.
+$\tau$ such that $e: \tau$.

 Our first inference rule says that integer literals have integer type.